DRIZZTAR/tinyapp/README.md

 # TinyApp Project

-**TinyApp** is an impressive full-stack web application created using Node.js and Express.
+**TinyApp** is a full-stack web application created using Node.js and Express.
 It offers users the ability to shorten long URLs, similar to popular services like bit.ly.

 ## Preview